-The Agriculture Garden not only teaches the Students how to apply theories taught in class to the field, raise chickens, or experiment with a variety of growing techniques, but it also provides a strong sense of participation for the students, as the food they grow and tend to is used by the Kitchen Staff to whip up delicious and nutritious food!
+Banani also has an active agricultural department which not only teaches the students how to apply theories taught in class to the field, raise chickens, and experiment with a variety of growing techniques, but also provide a strong sense of participation for the students, as the food they grow and tend to is provided to the kitchen for the preparation of student meals.

 The students live in dormitories along with their youth mentors and in close proximity to the matron’s house.
 The nurse’s office is adjacent to the dorms and the nurse is on duty or on call 24 hours a day, seven days a week.
 The dormitories include showers, washing facilities, and bunks to accommodate up to 150 students.
 Students are required to bring their own bedding and other personal items.
 A full list of recommended clothing, toiletries, and other supplies is available at the main office or the Admissions Page.
 One of the newest buildings on campus is the Senior Common Room, which includes a large recreational space, a rehearsal room complete with large wall mirror, and a recording studio.
 Housed in this building as well is a relaxation room with basic kitchen facilities for the use by the Youth Volunteers.